affinda/affinda-python/docs/models.md

 - `file`: File as binary data blob.
 Supported formats: PDF, DOC, DOCX, TXT, RTF, HTML, PNG, JPG.
 - `url`: URL to an invoice to download and process.
-- `identifier`: Unique identifier for the document.
-If creating a document and left blank, one will be automatically generated.
+- `identifier`: A random string that uniquely identify the resource.
 - `file_name`: Optional filename of the file.
 - `wait`: If "true" (default), will return a response only after processing has completed.
 If "false", will return an empty data object which can be polled at the GET endpoint until